policy updates

 What you should do

 If you’re an AEWV holder at ANZSCO levels 4 or 5 and want to bring your family to NZ, understanding your options is critical.
 The exemption pathways (Green List, sector agreement, 1.5× median wage) are the main routes to family sponsorship for affected workers.
-Independent visa application by the partner/dependent is the alternative when no exemption applies.
+Independent visa application by the partner/dependent is the alternative when no exemption applies, including a partner of a worker visa where the partner qualifies in their own right.

 Last reviewed .
 Information may have changed since this article was reviewed.
 For your specific case, talk to a licensed immigration adviser.